wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 ### Step 1: Set Up Loyalty

 By default, every Wix site includes a loyalty program in `DRAFT` status.
 Until it has been activated, customers cannot earn points or redeem rewards.
 Retrieving such a program will return dummy data.
 Your app can help the site owners customize their program by calling the [Update Loyalty Program endpoint](https://dev.wix.com/api/rest/loyalty/update-loyalty-program).
-In the body of the call, you’ll need to pass a program name and its point definition, as well as a URL of the point icon.
+In the body of the call, you’ll need pass a program name and its point definition, as well as a URL of the point icon.

+>**Note:** The call will set up Loyalty with your customizations, but the program will stay in `DRAFT` status.
+Thus, customers cannot earn points or redeem rewards.

 ```sh
 curl -X PATCH \